 In February 2000, the community lost a great friend and benefactor with the death of Reg Lenna.
 Betty passed in 2011.

 The Arts Council for Chautauqua County and The Reg Lenna Civic Center continued working together through the 2000’s, seeing Infinity Visual and Performing Arts and The Lucy Desi Center striking out on their own.
 David Schein, joined as Executive Director, emphasizing community involvement and opening arts education to new collaborators.
-The 3rd On 3rd Gallery was opened in 2011.
+In 2004, WRFA-LP 107.9 FM began airing as a community radio station managed by 10,000 Maniacs' founder Dennis Drew.
+The 3rd On 3rd Gallery was opened in 2011 with the first All Decks on Hand skateboard art show.
 New public and community art initiatives such as 3rd Street Canvas and Insomniac Competitive Film Festival were born from collaborations with local artists.
+Uniplex Cinemas programmed a cinema series throughout this time as well.

 By 2012, though, the economic landscape had changed significantly.
 With funding streams drying up and capacity reaching its limit, the boards of both organizations decided to merge the organizations into one.
 By the fall of 2013, The Reg Lenna Center For The Arts was created.
 New Executive Director, Kathleen Eads came aboard in 2014 with the first season announced in May.